efduarte/pincello/fs-how-to-program-the-microcontroller.md

 After making sure you have Python 2.x installed, you are now ready to install Deviot.
 In Sublime Text, bring up the Command Palette (`Tools > Command Palette...` or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>) and then search for and select the option `Package Control: Install Package`.
 You will be prompted with a search field for the package you want to install, search for `Deviot (Arduino IDE)`, hit enter and wait until it's installed.

-?> **Quick tip:** you don't need to type everything in sequence in the Command Palette: by typing `install` (or even less), it will already bring up and focus `Package Control: Install Package`, then you just have to hit enter.
+?> **Command Palette search:** you don't need to type everything in sequence: by typing `install` (or even less), it will already bring up and focus `Package Control: Install Package`, then you just have to hit enter.

 After Deviot is installed, a new menu option should appear inside Sublime Text: